i-on-project/repohouse/code/jvm/README.md

 To test the JVM application, run the following command:

 Make sure the database is running before running the tests.
-Before running the tests, verify if the database is empty and run the script [insert.sql](../sql/insert.sql) file.
+Before running the tests, verify if the database is empty and run the script files [createTables.sql](../sql/createTables.sql) and [insert.sql](../sql/insert.sql).

 ```
 ./gradlew test